 Hangang River cruise

-If you would rather see the city from the river, especially during and after sunset, a river cruise is a great idea.
-The city will shine bright and you will even see the colorful Bampo Bridge.
+A river cruise is an excellent idea if you would rather see the city from the river, especially during and after sunset.
+The city will shine bright, and you will even see the colorful Bampo Bridge.

-When you book a tour, once the cruise is over, the guide will take you to one of the most popular local markets where you will get to taste some delicious local dishes.
+When you book a tour, once the cruise is over, the guide will take you to one of the most popular local markets, where you can taste some delicious regional dishes.
 You will feel like part of that popular Netflix show!

-Another tour option would take you for a picnic in Hangang Park, where you will taste traditional Korean fried chicken and a local rice liquor called Makgeolli.
+Another tour option involves a picnic in Hangang Park, where you can taste traditional Korean fried chicken and a local rice liquor called Makgeolli.

 Party until you drop